Customize the look & feel

 vp_pk_test_...with your own publishable key and wire the session-mint step to your server. - Preview (live sandbox) — click Try with live SDK to mount the real card iframe against a sandbox demo merchant.

 This tool does not fake-render the card field.
-The only visual preview is the real iframe via Try with live SDK, because the field is rendered by your account's binder (which applies the style tokens its own way) — a faithful preview can only come from the live iframe.
+The only visual preview is the real iframe via Try with live SDK, because the field is rendered by the session's active surface (which applies the style tokens its own way) — a faithful preview can only come from the live iframe.
 If the live sandbox isn't enabled in this environment (an endpoint returns 503), the JSON editor + generated snippet still work; run the sample app to see it rendered.
 The style JSON and the snippet are the exact contract; trust those, and confirm the look with the live iframe or the sample app.

 Three reference themes